wavefrontHQ/docs/pages/doc/spans_queries.md

 </tr>
 <tr>
 <td>cluster</td>
 <td markdown="span">Name of a group of related hosts that serves as a cluster or region in which an instrumented application runs, for example, `us-west-2`.
-Matches the spans that represent operations that are exeucted on the specified cluster.</td>
+Matches the spans that represent operations that are executed on the specified cluster.</td>
 <td><code>spans(cluster="us-west-2")</code></td>
 </tr>
 <tr>